-Lebanon-bound ship brings hope, not solution to food crisis
+Ukraine grain shipments offer hope, not fix to food crisis

 To farmers in Lebanon, the shipment expected this weekend is a sign that grains might become more available again, even if at a higher price, said Ibrahim Tarchichi, head of the Bekaa Farmers Association.

 But he said it won’t make a dent in his country, where years of endemic corruption and political divides have upended life.
-Since 2019, the economy has contracted by at least 58%, with the currency depreciating so severely that half the population now lives in poverty.
+Since 2019, the economy has contracted by at least 58%, with the currency depreciating so severely that nearly three-quarters of the population now lives in poverty.

 “I think the crisis will continue as long as operating costs continue to soar and purchasing power falls,” Tarchichi said.

-The strife was on sharp display this week when a section of Beirut’s massive port grain silos collapsed in a huge cloud of dust, two years after a massive explosion killed more than 200 people and wounded thousands of others.
+The strife was on sharp display this week when a section of Beirut’s massive port grain silos collapsed in a huge cloud of dust, two years after an explosion killed more than 200 people and wounded thousands more.

-While symbolic, the shipments have done little to cool market concerns.
+While symbolic, the shipments have done little to ease market concerns.
 Drought and high fertilizer costs have kept grain prices more than 50% higher than early 2020, before the COVID-19 pandemic.
 And while Ukraine is a top supplier of wheat, barley, corn and sunflower oil to developing countries, it represents just 10% of the international wheat trade.

 There’s also little to suggest that the world’s poorest who rely on Ukrainian wheat distributed through U.N. agencies like the World Food Program will be able to access them anytime soon.
-Before the war, half of the grain the World Food Program purchased for distribution came from Ukraine.
+Before the war, half of the grain the WFP purchased for distribution came from Ukraine.

-The Razoni’s safe passage was guaranteed by a four-month-long deal brokered by the U.N. and Turkey with Ukraine and Russia two weeks ago.
+The Razoni’s safe passage was guaranteed by a four-month-long deal that the U.N. and Turkey brokered with Ukraine and Russia two weeks ago.
 The grain corridor through the Black Sea is 111 nautical miles long and 3 nautical miles wide, with waters strewn with drifting explosive mines, slowing the work.

 Three more ships departed Friday, heading to Turkey, Ireland and the United Kingdom.
 All the ships that have departed so far had been stuck there since the war began nearly six months ago.